Study the Bible Dispensationally

 f.
 According to hyper-dispensationalism there are different ways of salvation in the Old Testament and during the Tribulation.
 Peter Ruckman, for example, teaches that men were saved by faith plus works in the Old Testament and that they will be saved by faith plus works in the Tribulation and by works alone in the Millennium.
 In Millions Disappear: Fact or Fiction?
 Ruckman says: “If the Lord comes and you remain behind, then start working like a madman to get to heaven, because you’re going to have to. ...
 You must keep the Ten Commandments (all of them, Ecclesiastes 12:13), keep the Golden Rule (1 John 3:10), give your money to the poor, get baptized, take up your cross, hold out to the end of the Tribulation, wait for Jesus Christ to show up at the Battle of Armageddon, and be prepared to die for what you believe.
 In the Tribulation you cannot be saved by grace alone, like you could before the Rapture.”
 In fact, Romans 4:1-8 plainly states that Abraham before the law and David under the law were saved by faith without works.
 This is the only plan of salvation God ever has had and ever will have--salvation by grace alone through faith alone based upon the shed blood of Jesus Christ alone.
 The Old Testament saints did not know what the New Testament saint knows, but Romans 4 makes it plain that they were saved by faith without works.
 Like Abraham, they believed God and it was counted unto them for righteousness.
 Those who are saved in the Tribulation will also be saved through faith in God’s Word and by the blood of Jesus Christ and through this alone (Rev. 7:14).

-A more recent statement of hyper-dispensationalism is presented in One Book Rightly Divided: The Key to Understanding the Bible by Dr. Douglas Stauffer (2000, McCowen Mills Publishers).
-Stauffer’s book comes with recommendations from some well-known independent Baptist preachers, including Evangelist Dennis Corle of Revival Fires, William Grady, and J. Wendell Runion of International Baptist Outreach Missions.
-In his glowing Foreword to Stauffer’s book (which he calls a “spiritual masterpiece”), Grady says that “this book will undoubtedly create shock waves within certain ‘camps’ of fundamentalism...”
-I doubt that the book will create shock waves within any camps, but it probably will create shock waves in some individual lives and churches.
+A more recent statement of hyper-dispensationalism was presented in One Book Rightly Divided: The Key to Understanding the Bible by Dr. Douglas Stauffer (2000, McCowen Mills Publishers).
+Stauffer’s book came with recommendations from some well-known independent Baptist preachers, including William Grady and J. Wendell Runion of International Baptist Outreach Missions.
+In his glowing Foreword to Stauffer’s book (which he calls a “spiritual masterpiece”), Grady said that “this book will undoubtedly create shock waves within certain ‘camps’ of fundamentalism...”

 * Paul is THE spokesman for the church age (p.
 17).